 - Water use planning

-Communities with water suppliers that serve more than 1000 people can find many resources to develop water use plans on these DNR web pages.
+Communities with water suppliers that serve more than 1,000 people can find many resources to develop water use plans on these DNR web pages.

 - Water conservation planning

-The DNR requires public water suppliers serving more than 1,000 residents to encourage water conservation by adopting demand-reduction measures.
+Minnesota requires public water suppliers serving more than 1,000 residents to encourage water conservation by adopting demand-reduction measures.

 - Water conservation communication

-- The EPA WaterSense Program has resources to communicate the need for water conservation such as fact sheets, information about efficient fixture upgrades, and more.
+- The EPA WaterSense Program has resources to communicate the need for water conservation, such as fact sheets, information about efficient fixture upgrades, and more.